VetLig

 The Zlig (formerly: VetLig) / Petlig method

-Zlig (formerly: VetLig) - an intracapsular ligament substitute
+Zlig (formerly: VetLig) - an intracapsular ligament replacement

 This method has been used on humans for 25 years.
-The body's own or artificial material (tendons, parts of the patellar ligament, fascia) is used as a ligament replacement instead of the torn cruciate ligament.
+The body's own or artificial material (tendons, parts of the patellar ligament, fascia) is used as a ligament replacement in place of the torn cruciate ligament.

-This method had not proved itself with the dog for a long time.
-Due to the insufficiently controllable strain on the knee joints after surgery in dogs, the ligament replacement tore again in many cases.
+This method had not been effective for dogs for a long time.
+Due to the insufficiently controllable stress on the knee joints in dogs after surgery, the ligament replacement tore again in many cases.

-A tunnel technique is used to insert the Zlig as a total replacement for the cruciate ligament.
-The braided extra-articular parts of the ligaments are anchored in femoral and tibial bone tunnels by canulated titanium interference screws.
+Using a tunnel technique, the Zlig is used as a total replacement for the cruciate ligament.
+The braided extra-articular parts of the ligaments are anchored in femoral and tibial bone tunnels by cannulated titanium interference screws.

-With the development new materials in medical technology, it is now possible to perform a surgical method on dogs / cats that is considered state of the art for humans, as it best reproduces the natural anatomy of the animal and, in contrast to TPLO / TTA, does not involve any stressful changes to the bones.
+With the development of new materials in medical technology, it is now possible to give dogs / cats a surgical method that is considered state of the art for humans because it best replicates the animal's natural anatomy and, in contrast to TPLO / TTA, does not have any stressful changes to the bones.

-A tunnel technique is used to insert the Zlig as a total replacement for the cruciate ligament.
-The braided extra-articular parts of the ligaments are anchored in femoral and tibial bone tunnels by canulated titanium interference screws.
+Using a tunnel technique, the Zlig is used as a total replacement for the cruciate ligament.
+The braided extra-articular parts of the ligaments are anchored in femoral and tibial bone tunnels by cannulated titanium interference screws.

 This technique does not cause irreversible damage.